go-pogo/errors/README.md

 [doc-url]: https://pkg.go.dev/github.com/go-pogo/errors

-Errors is a Go package designed to make working with (custom) errors an easy task.
-It supports adding stacktrace frames so tracing the cause of an error is a breeze.
+Package `errors` implements functions to manipulate errors, record stack frames and apply basic formatting to errors.
+It is inspired by the `golang.org/x/xerrors` package and is design to be a drop in replacement for it as well as the standard library's `errors` package.
+The package contains additional functions, interfaces and structs for working with goroutines, multiple errors and custom error types.

 ```sh